saulpw/visidata/docs/loading.md

 ls -l | vd -f fixed
 ~~~

+---

+## How to load any source supported by pandas

 VisiData has an adapter for pandas.
 To load a file format which is supported by pandas, execute `vd -f pandas data.foo`.
 This will call `pandas.read_foo()`.

 For example: